EliasHolzmann/include_optional/README.md

 ----

-**Note**: This crate has a known bug in regards to proc-macro caching.
+**Note**: With default feature flags, this crate has a known bug in regards to proc-macro caching.
 If an included file does not exist and a macro from this crate returns `None`, this result is cached forever.
 The macro isn't reevaluated when the file is added later.
 A fix for this is currently not possible in Stable Rust.